Exact, non-singular black holes from a phantom DBI Field as primordial dark matter: Evasion of no-hair theorem

-\underline{\emph{Evasion of no-hair theorem:~}} As shown, the scalar field \eqref{final:phi(r)} approaches a constant $\phi_0$ at infinity.
-The shift symmetry of the DBI action \eqref{DBI:Lagrangian} ensures this ``hair" does not contribute to the stress-tensor at infinity, consistent with asymptotic flatness.
+The derivative of the scalar field vanishes at infinity and hence the scalar``hair" does not contribute to the stress-tensor at infinity, consistent with asymptotic flatness.
 This result evades the classical no-hair theorems~\cite{Bekenstein:1972ny,Hawking:1972qk,Bekenstein:1998aw,Sotiriou:2011dz,Herdeiro:2015waa}, which are known to fail for non-linear matter or for theories with higher-order corrections, such as Einstein-scalar-Gauss-Bonnet theories which permit a variety of \emph{hairy BHs}~\cite{Antoniou:2017acq, Doneva:2017bvd, Silva:2017uqg}.
+According to the classification of scalar hair provided in Ref.~\cite{Bakopoulos:2023fmv}, a \emph{primary hair} implies a new, independent quantum number (scalar charge) that is not fixed by the other conserved charges~\cite{Hui:2012qt,Capuano:2023yyh}.
+Hence, the solution here corresponds to secondary hair.

 The mechanism for both singularity resolution and no-hair evasion is intrinsic to the non-linear kinetic structure of the phantom DBI field.
 The Lagrangian \eqref{eq:DBIaction} imposes a fundamental \emph{speed limit} on field gradients, set by the scale $\Lambda$.
 As gravitational collapse drives the scalar field toward a would-be singularity, its gradient approaches this maximum value.
-The field responds by becoming infinitely ``stiff," dynamically resisting further compression.
-This behavior is directly analogous to shear-thickening non-Newtonian fluids like \emph{oobleck} (a cornstarch-water suspension), which transitions from fluid-like to solid-like behavior under rapid stress~\cite{Book:Astrarita,Book:Bohme}.
+The field responds by dynamically resisting further compression.
 The regularization capability of the phantom DBI action \eqref{eq:DBIaction} stems from its intrinsic \emph{kinetic speed limit}.
 The requirement that the argument of the square root remains positive imposes a fundamental bound~\cite{Armendariz-Picon:1999hyi}:

-This ensures the field's gradient cannot exceed the UV scale \(\Lambda\).
+This ensures the field's gradient cannot exceed the EFT scale \(\Lambda\).
 During gravitational collapse, as the field is compressed and its gradient approaches this maximum, the factor \(\gamma \equiv (1 + 2X/\Lambda^4)^{-1/2}\) grows large.
 This is directly analogous to the Lorentz factor in special relativity, where a particle's energy diverges as its speed approaches the speed of light, making further acceleration impossible.
 Similarly, the DBI scalar's effective pressure~\cite{Armendariz-Picon:1999hyi}: